TomAdam/xdebug-tutorial/words.md

 Aim of the evening
 ------------------

 To be honest Xdebug is a bit of a pain in the arse to use.
 Even when you're experienced with it, getting it to co-operate is sometimes still quite annoying.

-The aim of this evening isn't to give you flawless knowledge of how to use Xdebug - instead the main goal is to show you what it's capable of
+The aim of this evening isn't to give you flawless knowledge of how to use Xdebug - instead the main goal is to show you what it's capable of.

 The exercises are in the web directory of the project, in separate directories.